Getting around in Windows

 - Vista and XP

-- Move your cursor to the bottom left corner of the screen and right-click.
+By default, the Start screen is displayed.
+Move your mouse pointer to the bottom left corner of the screen to make the

 - To add an app to the Start screen, click